-- 83. A specific rule in s 5(13) applies to payments received under a contract of insurance. - Where this rule applies it is not necessary for an actual supply to occur or to establish 84. that a sufficient connection or reciprocity exists between the payment and a supply.
-Where a payment is received by a registered person under a contract of insurance and s 5(13) applies, the payment is deemed to be consideration for a supply made by the person in the course or furtherance of the person's taxable activity. - This means payments that would otherwise not be subject to GST (for example, a 85. payment made as compensation for a loss) can be subject to GST if the payment is made under a contract of insurance. - For s 5(13) to apply: 86. - a registered person must receive a payment; - the payment must be made under a contract of insurance; and - the payment must relate to a loss incurred in the course or furtherance of the registered person's taxable activity (the section applies to the extent the payment is related to such a loss). - 87.
+83. A specific rule in s 5(13) may apply to payments received under a contract of insurance.

+- 84. The requirements of the rule in s 5(13) are discussed below.
+Where a payment is received by a registered person under a contract of insurance, and the requirements of s 5(13) are satisfied, the payment is deemed to be consideration for a supply made by the person in the course or furtherance of the person's taxable activity. - 85.
+Under s 5(13), it is not necessary for an actual supply to occur or to establish that a sufficient connection or reciprocity exists between the payment from the insurer and a supply.
+This means payments that would otherwise not be subject to GST (for example, a payment made as compensation for a loss) can be subject to GST if the payment is made under a contract of insurance. - 86.
+For s 5(13) to apply: - a registered person must receive a payment; - the payment must be made under a contract of insurance; and - the payment must relate to a loss incurred in the course or furtherance of the registered person's taxable activity (the section applies to the extent the payment is related to such a loss). - 87.
 Section 5(13) does not apply if any of the following are true: - The supply of the contract of insurance is not a supply charged with tax under s 8(1).
-For example, if the supply of the contract of insurance was not made in New Zealand because the insurer is not resident in New Zealand (and the insurer does not choose to treat the supply as made in New Zealand) (s 8(3)(c) and (4D)). - The payment is in respect of an entitlement for any loss of earnings. - The supply of the contract of insurance is a supply of remote services that is zero-rated under s 11A(1)(x) as a result of a decision by the supplier to treat the supply as made in New Zealand under s 8(4D).
+For example, tax will not be charged if the supply of the contract of insurance was not made "in New Zealand" because the insurer is not resident in New Zealand (and the insurer does not choose to treat the supply as made in New Zealand) (see s 8(3)(c) and (4D)). - The payment is in respect of an entitlement for any loss of "earnings", being earnings within the meaning of the accident compensation acts listed in s 5(13).
+The meaning given under those acts is too detailed to fully discuss in this statement.
+However, without being exhaustive and with some exclusions, "earnings" under the accident compensation acts can include amounts earned as an employee, a self-employed person or as a shareholder employee.